-Symmetry groups of all figures displayed in Fig. 2 and Fig. 3 consist either of several rotations or of several rotations and an equal number of reflections (including the identity).
+The symmetry groups of all the kamon displayed in Figures 2 and 3 consist either of several rotations or of several rotations and an equal number of reflections (including the identity).
 This observation can be generalized as a theorem.
 To state it, we need some terminology.